rate-nl/ISO/README.md

 - **Policy and Process Optimization**: Reviewing and refining security policies and operational procedures based on assessment outcomes.
 - **Technology Enhancements**: Implementing new tools or configurations to strengthen security.
 - **Proactive Enhancement Initiatives**: Encouraging staff at all levels to suggest improvements, fostering a culture where proactive identification of enhancement opportunities is standard practice.
+- **Management Reviews**: Conducting periodic management reviews to evaluate the ISMS’s suitability, adequacy, and effectiveness, ensuring that opportunities for improvement are identified and acted upon.
+- **Performance Monitoring and Measurement**: Defining and tracking key performance indicators (KPIs) related to information security objectives to assess the effectiveness of the ISMS and guide improvement efforts.

 ## 10.3 Feedback and Lessons Learned